Bō: History

 The earliest form of the bō, a staff, has been used throughout Asia since the beginning of recorded history.
-These were hard to make and were often unreliable.
-These were also extremely heavy.
-The konsaibo was a very distant variant of the kanabo.
-They were made from wood studded with iron.
-These were still too cumbersome for actual combat, so they were later replaced by unmodified hardwood staffs.
 Used for self-defense by monks or commoners, the staff was an integral part of the Tenshin Shōden Katori Shintō-ryū, one of the martial arts oldest surviving styles.
 The staff evolved into the bō with the foundation of kobudō, a martial art using weapons, which emerged in Okinawa in the early 17th century.

 Prior to the 15th century, Okinawa, a small island located south of Japan, was divided into three kingdoms: Chuzan, Hokuzan, and Nanzan.
-After much political turmoil, Okinawa was united under the Sho Dynasty in 1429.
+After much political turmoil, Okinawa was united under the First Sho Dynasty in 1429.
 In 1477, Emperor Sho Shin came into power.
 Determined to enforce his philosophical and ethical ideas, while banning feudalism, the emperor instituted a ban on weapons.
 It became a crime to carry or own weapons such as swords, in an attempt to prevent further turmoil and prevent an uprising.

 In 1609, the temporary peace established by Sho Shin was violently overthrown when the powerful Shimazu clan of Satsuma invaded and conquered Okinawa.
 The Shimazu lords placed a new weapons ban, leaving the Okinawans defenseless against samurai weaponry.
 In an attempt to protect themselves, the people of Okinawa looked to simple farming implements, which the samurai would not be able to confiscate, as new methods of defense.
 This use of weapons developed into kobudo, or "ancient martial way" as known today.

 Although the bō is now used as a weapon, its use is believed by some to have evolved from the long stick (tenbin) which was used to balance buckets or baskets.
 Typically, one would carry baskets of harvested crops or buckets of water or fish, etc., one at each end of the tenbin, which is balanced across the middle of the back at the shoulder blades.
 In poorer agrarian economies, the tenbin remains a traditional farm work implement.
 In styles such as Yamanni-ryū or Kenshin-ryū, many of the strikes are the same as those used for yari ("spear") or naginata ("glaive").